 6. HPV (human papilloma virus) is a viral infection.
 There are approximately 100 types of HPV.
 When it comes to common STDs, it is one of the most common STDs in the U.S.A.
 The CDC estimates that about 75% of people between ages 15 and 49 who are sexually active get some form of HPV at some point.
 In many cases, the body can fight the virus, and any symptoms will pass away on their own.

 7. Genital warts are common STDs caused by certain types of HPV.
 These warts can be big or small.
 They can be located anywhere on or near the genital region.
-This includes the cervix, penis, anus, groin, scrotum, or thigh.
+This includes the cervix, male organ, groin, balls, or thigh.
 It takes weeks or months to show up after having intercourse with an infected individual.
 A doctor must do a visual inspection to diagnose and treat genital warts.
-The HPV types that cause warts are often associated with cervical cancer, not oral or anal cancer.
+The HPV types that cause warts are often associated with cervical cancer, not oral or ana cancer.

 8. Syphilis is a bacterial infection.
 This sexually transmitted virus is among the most typical STDs that can be easily and quickly treated with antibiotics.
 But without treatment, it will develop in stages.